ggerganov/llama.cpp/examples/server/public_simplechat/readme.md

 the system prompt, anytime during the conversation or only at the beginning.

-read_json_early, is to experiment with reading json response data early on, if available, so that user can be shown generated data, as and when it is being generated, rather than at the end when full data is available.

-  the server flow doesnt seem to be sending back data early, atleast for request (inc options) that is currently sent.

-  if able to read json data early on in future, as and when ai model is generating data, then this helper needs to indirectly update the chat div with the recieved data, without waiting for the overall data to be available.

 ### Default setup

 By default things are setup to try and make the user experience a bit better, if possible.